anirudhprmar/post-mate/README.md

-# Postmate
+# post-mate

-Welcome to the **Postmate** project.
+Welcome to the **post-mate**.
 This document provides instructions on how to set up the project locally using Docker, as well as how to configure the environment when using ngrok for local development (which is essential for testing webhooks and external platform callbacks like Google Auth and Instagram).

 ## Local Setup with Docker